 Today's readings thrive on paradox.
 In Romans Paul speaks of being slaves of God; surely he does not imagine God as a slave-driver?
 We also feel the paradox between Jesus saying he has "not come to establish peace but division" and his assurance elsewhere that "Peace is my gift to you" (Jn 14:27).
 We must meditate quietly, to let the deeper harmony of the Scriptures appear to us.

-In the gospel Jesus is enslaved by love to the Father's holy will.
+The gospel shows Jesus enslaved by love to the Father's will.
 His words express a strong sense of emotion, "How I wish the blaze were ignited!"
-He seems swept beyond his understanding, almost beyond his human tolerance and patience.
+He seems swept beyond his human tolerance and patience.
 The baptismal reference is clearly to his passion and death, particularly as Luke develops the direction of Jesus' ministry, as setting his face to go towards Jerusalem where he would meet his fate.
-But when the time came closer, he was plunged into agony in the garden of Gethsemane where he prayed, "Father, if it is your will, take this cup from me."
+But as the time came closer, he struggled in agony in the garden of Gethsemane and prayed, "Father, if it is your will, take this cup from me."
 In his anguish Jesus prayed with all the greater intensity, so that his sweat became like drops of blood falling to the ground (Lk 22:42,44).

-He has came to bring fire to the earth and wishes that it were already blazing.
-This is probably a reference to the fire of the Holy Spirit; at the beginning of the Acts, Luke describes the Holy Spirit coming down on the disciples like tongues of fire.
-But Jesus knows he cannot pour out the Holy Spirit until he has undergone his passion and death, what he calls a "baptism that he must still receive."
-Knowing he will soon be plunged into this fiery ordeal, he declares that his distress is great until it is over.
+He came to bring fire to the earth and wished it were already blazing.
+This may be a reference to the fire of the Holy Spirit, who came down on the disciples like tongues of fire.
+But Jesus knows he cannot pour out the Holy Spirit until he has gone through his passion and death, what he calls a "baptism that he must still receive."
+Knowing he will soon be plunged into this fiery ordeal, he admits to a deep distress until it is over.

-Luke presents Jesus as desperately wanting to get this ordeal over, so that the fire of the Holy Spirit, the Spirit of God's love, can begin to blaze.
-This distress does not only touch Jesus.
-He declares that because of his mission families will be divided.
-Some members of a family will respond to the message of the gospel and some will reject it.
-The Lord's coming and presence touches the depths of the human heart in one way or another and that can leave people at odds with each other.
-Regardless of the consequences, however, our calling is to allow the fire that Jesus has brought to the earth to burn within us.
-We are to keep calling on the Holy Spirit to enkindle in us the fire of his love.
+Luke presents Jesus as desperately wanting to get through this ordeal, so that the fire of the Holy Spirit, the Spirit of God's love, can begin to blaze.
+This distress does not only touch Jesus himself.
+Because of differing views about him families will be divided.
+Some members will respond to the message of the gospel and some will reject it.
+The Lord's coming and his presence touches the depths of the human heart and can leave people at odds with each other.
+Regardless of the consequences, our calling is to allow the fire that Jesus has brought to the earth to burn within us.
+We are to let the Holy Spirit enkindle in us the fire of his love.